MariusKras/PoliticalNewsCredibility/README.md

 ## Dataset

-The [dataset](https://www.kaggle.com/datasets/emineyetm/fake-news-detection-datasets) for this project can be found on Kaggle, along with an additional [dataset](https://www.kaggle.com/datasets/hassanamin/textdb3?resource=download) used exclusively for testing (licensed under CC0: Data files © Original Authors).

-The data contains political news articles labeled as either "Fake" or "True", meaning opinion-based or factual reporting, respectively, along with publication date, subject and title.
-All "True" articles in the original dataset come from Reuters, creating strong source bias.
-To better assess model generalization, a second dataset was introduced, which also consists of political news articles but comes from a broader range of sources.
+This project uses two political news datasets from Kaggle:

+- [Original Dataset](https://www.kaggle.com/datasets/emineyetm/fake-news-detection-datasets): Contains 23,481 "Fake" articles and 21,417 "True" articles, totaling 44,898 entries.
+"True" refers to factual reporting, while "Fake" reflects opinion-based content.
+Each article includes a title, main text, subject category, and publication date.
+All "True" articles are sourced from Reuters, introducing a strong source bias.
+The "Fake" articles come from various less credible websites or unknown publishers.

+- [Second Dataset](https://www.kaggle.com/datasets/hassanamin/textdb3?resource=download): Used exclusively for testing.
+It includes 6,335 political news articles labeled as "Fake" or "True", drawn from a wider range of sources.
+Unlike the original dataset, it is class-balanced.

-The original dataset was found to contain repeated patterns tied to news agency names, embedded tweet links, and metadata fragments—issues that introduce data leakage.
-Several entries also stood out as potentially anomalous, such as tweet reposts, very short texts, and promotional content.
-Both datasets included empty texts and duplicate entries.
+The original dataset shows repeated patterns tied to news agency names, embedded tweet links, and metadata fragments—issues that introduce data leakage.
+Some entries also appear anomalous, including tweet reposts, promotional content, and very short texts.
+Both datasets include empty texts and duplicate entries.

+Both datasets are released under the CC0 license (Data files © Original Authors).

 ## Objectives